Master of Fine Arts in Dance

 2. TRANSFERRING CREDITS

 - Submit official transcripts from each college or university attended.
 You may make copies of the transcript request form provided.
 See Transferability of Credit Notice.

 3. PROVIDE DOCUMENTATION

 - 300-500 word letter of intent, indicating your interest in pursuing graduate studies in dance.

-- Professional resume, which demonstrates a minimum of 2 years of field-related work experience.
+- Professional resume, minimum 2 years of field-related experience preferred.

 - Two complete recommendation forms (one academic and one dance-related).